Sometimes, to find the inspiration you must taste the fruity Jamz of others! Wait…..

 Final report of “ChammelstrationMiser 4720K”.

 We still have “ChammelstrationMiser 4720K” in our storage room and perhaps we should discuss the code and the automation of it in case others wish to try it.
-The real problem with the probe is simply put it was way too under-powered.
-With Firefox eating up a lot of its resouces combined with a flash-like interface. it was just too much for the poor 512k CHIP module.
+The real problem with the probe is simply put it was way too underpowered.
+With Firefox eating up a lot of its resources combined with a flash-like interface. it was just too much for the poor 512k CHIP module.
 If we were to do this again we will probably use a far more powerful module to sent into the depths to collect pictures 24/7.

 The above pictures originated from a Twitch streamer by the name of FunkyJoe.
 However, it’s a demonstration of keeping your audience entertained and let the creation passion flow outward onto the internet.

-Final thoughts on the jamz!.
+Final thoughts on the “Art Jamz!”

-It doesn’t matter HOW art happens so long as it does. internet graffiti and doodles can eventually evolve into something more. and over a period of time those little blurps of sketches , and blobs of color begin to almost tell a story of their own.
+It doesn’t matter HOW art happens so long as it does. internet graffiti and doodles can eventually evolve into something more. and over some time those little blurps of sketches and blobs of color begin to almost tell a story of their own.
 I may assemble all of the frames of “ChammelstrationMiser 4720K” into a video stream to demonstrate that.
 But first I will need to get some music and some VFX done to give what the community put out the quality that it deserved.;)

 This page is here to serve as a document that art happened.
 It existed.
 And that there’s probably so much more out there going on that couldn’t possibly be recorded onto a tiny ARM processor looking out of a portal of firefox.